richpeers/access-logs/readme.md

 ```

 ### Pagination and filters
-Pagination and filters call classes extending abstract filter classes, and passed through a transformer AccessLogResource to format and return the json.
+Pagination and filters extend abstract filter classes, and pass through a transformer - AccessLogResource to format and return the json.
 ```
 public function __invoke(Request $request, AccessLog $accessLog)
     {